 Sending emails overnight

 For some people, sending emails in the evening or even in the early hours can suit their work/life style.
 However, this can lead to stress in the receivers.
 If you like working this way, consider using the delayed delivery option so although you are writing the email at 2am, it doesn’t actually leave you outbox until the time you specify e.g. 8am.
 This is also a really useful tool to use if an email needs to be sent whilst you are on leave or on a non-work day.
-You can find the delay delivery button in options on the new email toolbar or seek advice from the ICT service desk by phoning ext.
-7500 or clicking on the icon on your university computer home screen.
+You can find the delay delivery button in options on the new email toolbar or seek advice from the ICT service desk by phone tel: 7500 or through the icon on your university computer home screen

 Expecting a response the same day